psyklopp/ELTE-Cyber-Security/about.md

 This is still under construction.

 But basically a website to keep track of the classes + my progress.
-It may benefit you in some way. > :memo: **Note:** Sunrises are beautiful.
+It may benefit you in some way.

+> :pushpin: **Note:** This is still under construction.
+If you want to contribute, contact me!